thephpleague/url/4.0/uri/extension.md

 Telnet::createFromString('http://example.org'): //will throw an InvalidArgumentException
 ~~~

 Of course you are free to add more methods to fulfill your own requirements.
-But remember that all general URI [properties](/4.0/uri/properties/) and [methods and modifiers](/4.0/uri/manipulation/) are already usable with these simple steps.
+But remember that all general URI [properties](/4.0/uri/properties/) and [methods](/4.0/uri/manipulation/#basic-modifications) and [modifiers](/4.0/uri/manipulation/#uri-modifiers) are already usable with these simple steps.

 ## Creating a Generic URI Object

 Since each URI specific schemes follow its own validation rules they need their own class.
 The library can help you speed up your process to create such class.
 As an example we will implement the `mailto` scheme.

-The mailto scheme URI is specific because :
+`mailto` URIs are specific in the fact that :

-- it does not have any authority part and fragment components;
+- they do not have any authority part and fragment components;
-- its path is made of urlencoded emails separated by a comma;
+- their paths are made of urlencoded emails separated by a comma;
-- it accepts any email header as query string parameters;
+- they accept any email header as query string parameters;

-These general rules are taken from reading [the mailto RFC6068](http://tools.ietf.org/html/rfc6068).
+These general rules are taken from reading [mailto URI RFC](http://tools.ietf.org/html/rfc6068).

 Here's how we will proceed.
 We will:

 - create the needed interfaces;
 - implement the concrete classes;

-<p class="message-info">Using interfaces will garantee interoperability between the classes we are creating and all the other league uri components.</p>
+<p class="message-info">Using interfaces will garantee interoperability between the classes we are creating and the other package components.</p>

 ### The MailtoPathInterface interface